dildoran2195/github-notes/README.md

 ## github-notes

 ## Git
-#### A system that you can take track of history of a project and many people collaborate on a project together.
+#### A system that you can take track of the history of a project and many people collaborate on a project together.
 It is also A piece of software that does:
 <li>version control</li>
 <li>collaboration</li>
 <li>application</li>